 Masters of Fine Arts Degree Programs with Course Information

-For example, students in an MFA program in creative writing can learn about producing written work, self-editing, peer editing and the process of getting work published.
-A filmmaking program may include the study of all aspects of creating a film, including writing, acting, directing and editing.
+For example, where MFA students in a creative writing program may learn about producing written work, self-editing, peer editing and the process of getting work published, students in a filmmaking program might study all aspects of creating a film, including writing, acting, directing and editing.
+MFA programs usually require a bachelor's degree, portfolio of previous work and GRE scores, depending on the specific program.

-Most schools require master's-level applicants to have completed a 4-year bachelor's degree.
-Some programs prefer that a student's undergraduate degree match the subject area of the master's degree program to which they are applying.
-A portfolio or examples of the student's previous work are also required for admission to some fine arts programs; with these programs, the sample of prior work is typically a major factor in the admissions process.
+Most schools require master's-level applicants to have completed a 4-year bachelor's degree, sometimes in the same field to which they are applying.
+A portfolio or examples of the student's previous work is typically required as well, and is often a major factor in the admissions process.
 Additionally, some programs require students to take the GRE exam, though this is not universal.

-Depending on a student's interests, coursework can take many shapes.
-Typically, the majority of a student's time in a Master of Fine Arts program is spent in a studio where they develop and fine tune individual projects or performances, rather than in a lecture hall.
+The majority of students' time in a Master of Fine Arts program is spent in a studio rather than a lecture hall, allowing them to develop and fine tune individual projects or performances.
 These programs often culminate with a creative portfolio, which may be an exhibition of photography, full-length novel or completed short film.
-The following course examples may be available, based on one's chosen artistic focus:
+Courses tend to vary widely depending on the student's concentration area, but may include the following common topics:

 - Poetry writing